Wary of Roma, Europe cold-shoulders its new eastern workmates

-His center-right allies on the mainland share his concerns and are also lobbying the Commission.
+His centre-right allies on the mainland share his concerns and are also lobbying the Commission.

-In France, the ruling Socialists worry that workers from low-pay countries undercutting labor costs could boost the far-right National Front in the EU election.
+In France, the ruling Socialists worry that workers from low-pay countries undercutting labour costs could boost the far-right National Front in the EU election.

 Fears of "Polish plumbers" flooding Europe after enlargement in 2004 contributed to France's vote against an EU constitution a year later, and British and Dutch opinion polls suggest the EU's eastward expansion remains unpopular.